At the Olympic curling venue, biceps are in, and beer guts are out

 Since then, similar practices have been adopted at the junior level.
 And with the 2018 inclusion of the mixed doubles event, featuring one man and one woman to a team, the emphasis on high performance has only increased — in that case, because there are two fewer sweepers.

 It’s created a competitive environment in which Courtney, once viewed as an uncannily powerful sweeper in the women’s game, is no longer an outlier.
-Curlers take pride in their sport’s development, and fundraising calendar showcases athletes showing off their physiques.
+Curlers flaunt their physiques on Instagram, and the best are invited to do so in an annual fundraising calendar.

 American Korey Dropkin and Shuster’s teammate, Chris Plys, have participated in the calendar.
 Shuster said he was offered a spot last year but opted to stick to throwing rocks and dropping fishing lines through the ice.